-If either of these situations applies to you for 2005, see Capital Losses under Reporting Capital Gains and Losses in chapter 4 of Publication 550 to figure the amount you can carry over to 2006.
+If either of these situations applies to you for 2006, see Capital Losses under Reporting Capital Gains and Losses in chapter 4 of Publication 550 to figure the amount you can carry over to 2007.

 Example.
-Bob and Gloria Sampson sold property in 2005.
+Bob and Gloria Sampson sold property in 2006.
 The sale resulted in a capital loss of \$7,000.
 The Sampsons had no other capital transactions.
-On their joint 2005 return, the Sampsons deduct \$3,000, the yearly limit.
+On their joint 2006 return, the Sampsons deduct \$3,000, the yearly limit.
 They had taxable income of \$2,000.
-The unused part of the loss, \$4,000 (\$7,000 - \$3,000), is carried over to 2006.
+The unused part of the loss, \$4,000 (\$7,000 - \$3,000), is carried over to 2007.

 If the Sampsons' capital loss had been \$2,000, it would not have been more than the yearly limit.
 Their capital loss deduction would have been \$2,000.
-They would have no carryover to 2006.
+They would have no carryover to 2007.

 Short-term and long-term losses.
 When you carry over a loss, it retains its original character as either long term or short term.
 A short-term loss you carry over to the next tax year is added to short-term losses occurring in that year.
-A long-term losses occurring in that year is added to long-term losses occurring in that year.
+A long-term loss you carry over to the next tax year is added to long-term losses occurring in that year.
 A long-term capital loss you carry over to the next year reduces that year's long-term gains before its short-term gains.

-If you have both short-term and long-term losses, your short-term losses are used first against your allowable capital loss deduction.
+If you have both short-term and long-term losses, vour short-term losses are used first against your allowable capital loss deduction.
 If, after using your short-term losses, you have not reached the limit on the capital loss deduction, use your long-term losses until you reach the limit.

-To figure your capital loss carryover from 2004 to 2005, use the Capital Loss Carryover Worksheet in the

-2005 Instructions for Schedule D (Form 1040).
+To figure your capital loss carryover from 2005 to 2006, use the Capital Loss Carryover Worksheet in the 2006 Instructions for Schedule D (Form 1040).